 Preparing for a class visit

-- The guidelines that apply to the Breckinridge Research Room also apply to the Great Hall.
+- The guidelines that apply to the Breckinridge Research Room also apply to the Great Hall, the Ford Center, or any classroom space where archival materials are present.
 Please distribute these guidelines to your students before class.

 - A Special Collections staff member will be present to greet your class.
 Visitors must use pencil only (we have an ample supply).
-In the Great Hall, please store bags and other personal belongings away from the work space.
+In the Great Hall, please store bags, food and beverages, and other personal belongings away from the work space.

 - Students and faculty are welcome to bring notebooks, secondary sources, and laptop computers into the Great Hall.